 Vegan Substitution Options

 - To keep this recipe dairy-free, use almond milk or soy milk in place of regular milk.
 Soy milk will give you a richer texture but both will work!
 Be sure not to use a sweetened or almond-flavored version.
+The Spruce Eats has great tips for substituting plant-based milks.

 - For a really creamy texture, you can use 1 cup of almond or soy milk and 1 cup of Ripple’s dairy-free half and half.
 (It’s great in creamy recipes!)